 Since our inception, we’ve invited all Beam customers and anyone on the Internet to notify us at [email protected] of any issues they might find in our application to further strengthen and secure our platform.
 All vulnerability report submissions are read within hours of receipt, and we aim to respond to all submissions within 48 hours.

 In the event of a security breach, we have created procedures for resolute reactions, including turning off access to the web application, mass password reset, and certificate rotations.
 If our platform is maliciously attacked, we will communicate this information to all of our users as quickly and openly as possible.

 We provide a data processing agreement for each of our customers to certify that we are handling their customers’ data in compliance with GDPR, and we get a data processing agreement from each of our partners to ensure that any data we share for further processing (such as checking your customers against watchlists) is kept safe in a fully compliant manner as well.

-As a data processor, Beam will comply with requests from our customers to delete data from their EU customers in a manner that complies with both GDPR and AML laws.
+As a data processor, Beam will comply with requests from our customers to delete data from their EU customers in a manner that complies with GDPR and meets legal obligations for data retention.

 California Consumer Privacy Act (CCPA)

 As with GDPR, Beam will comply with requests from our customers to delete data from their California customers in a manner that complies with CCPA and meets legal obligations for data retention.